 When working with developers, there are quite a few points where we need to stop and compare our design with the product being produced, in order to reconcile problems and inaccuracies.
 This step can be fast and efficient, or long, tedious and frustrating.
 By using the right extension we can quickly test and sort out these discrepancies.
 While on one hand it is important to sharpen your eye and hone your patience for minutiae, to literally check every grid.
 There are some add-ons that can help streamline and expedite this process.
 To find what’s moving and where, Pixel Perfect, lets us lay down our design on a live site, and to locate and mark repairs need to close the perfect site.
 Page Ruler places a bar at the top of the site that allows you to measure pixels easily so that the design and notes can be conveyed, down to specific pixel-adjustments.
 Meanwhile, Page Editor, allows us to change the titles and texts on a page that is being programmed, in order to check out cases or simply to change sites that have already been published.

 Perfect Pixel shows us where, and by how many pixels, the developers diverged from the intended design

 Responsiveness: All the Screens in the World

-Not to start with a cliche, but let’s face it, when it comes to mobile design, everything has to run smoothly.
+Not to start with a cliche, but let’s face it, when it comes to mobile web ui design, everything has to run smoothly.
 Let’s talk about how we used to test each page by opening it on another device to make sure the alignment did not break.
 There are many extensions we can use now, including Chrome’s own development tools, but one of our favorites is the Mobile/RWD Tester simulates the view on a wide range of phones, tablets, and devices, including simulating the interface’s response to “swipe.”
 It’s quick, easy, and really works.